About Montgomery County

 Criminal Records

 The criminal records ecosystem in Montgomery County includes records of felonies, misdemeanors, traffic violations, and sex offender registrations.
-The Montgomery County Sheriff's Office and the local courts maintain these records, providing access to residents and legal professionals.
-Background checks in Arkansas can be conducted through the Arkansas State Police, which offers comprehensive criminal history reports.
-The Arkansas Bureau of Investigation provides additional resources for Montgomery County residents seeking detailed criminal records for employment or personal purposes.
+Background checks in Arkansas can be conducted through the Arkansas State Police, which offers full criminal history reports.
+The Arkansas State Police provides additional resources for Montgomery County residents seeking detailed criminal records for employment or personal purposes.

 Arrest Records

-Arrest records in Montgomery County are maintained by the Montgomery County Sheriff's Office.
+Arrest records in Montgomery County are maintained by Montgomery County Sheriff's Office.
 These records include details of the arrest, charges, and booking information.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly, following the procedures outlined under the Arkansas Freedom of Information Act.
 Arrest records typically contain the individual's personal information, the nature of the charges, and the arresting officer's details.
+The Arkansas public records law ensures transparency and accessibility to such records for the public.

 Jail & Inmate Records

-The Montgomery County Jail, located in Mount Ida, is the primary detention facility for the county.
+Montgomery County Jail, located in Mount Ida, is the primary detention facility for Montgomery County.
 The booking process involves photographing and fingerprinting individuals upon arrest, with records maintained by the Sheriff's Office.
-Inmate information can be accessed through the county's online inmate lookup system, which provides details on charges and bond amounts.
+Inmate information can be accessed through Montgomery County's online inmate lookup system, which provides details on charges and bond amounts.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance and adhere to strict guidelines.

 • The bond process in Arkansas allows for cash or surety bonds, and individuals can find recently arrested persons through the Sheriff's Office or online databases.